-There are many ways in which an organisation might choose to evaluate risks arising from the internal and external risk sources, and there are many different response strategies depending upon the objectives of the business.
-However, it is important to recognise that a successful risk management approach will add value by integrating with and supporting existing business systems to enable improved decision-making and to enhance controls.
+However, it is important to recognise that a successful risk management approach will add value by integrating with and supporting existing business systems to enable improved decision-making and to enhance controls and realise opportunities.

 Once the organisation has understood and evaluated the risk in the context of the business, attention turns to risk treatment to address the risk.